Cervical cancer testing and prevention

 The test does not check for types of HPV that do not cause cancer.

-The HPV test is similar to a Pap test, with a family doctor, nurse practitioner, or midwife using a small, soft brush to take cells from the cervix so the lab can test the cells for types of HPV and abnormal changes in the cells.
+The cervical screening test feels like getting a Pap test.
+Your doctor, nurse practitioner, or midwife will use a small, soft brush to take cells from the cervix so the lab can test the cells for types of HPV that cause cervical cancer and abnormal changes in the cells.

 Who should and should not get tested